-Set in a haunted (allegedly) heritage house, The Tea Cosy has plenty of character thanks to its heritage setting in the sandstone area known as The Rocks.
-Expect a rainbow of tea cosies adorning the place is for you to decide.
-It has, hands down, the best scones in Sydney.
+The Tea Cosy has plenty of character thanks to its heritage setting in the sandstone area known as The Rocks.
+Expect a rainbow of tea cosies adorning the place and the best scones in Sydney.
 Trust me, I’ve eaten a lot of scones in Sydney.
 Perfect for morning tea, afternoon tea, Devonshire tea, high tea…

 D6 Sussex Centre, 401 Sussex Street, Sydney

 Take a seat for a formal tea tasting or relax with an all-you-can-drink-for-$15 session.
 Topo has a mix of their own plantation teas alongside popular Chinese and Taiwanese teas as well as a couple of rarer teas and an outstanding range of gong fu cha teaware.

 Ground floor The Galeries, 500 George St, Sydney

-There are very few tea blenders that match the flair of T totaler.
-The duo are fun and experimental, using mainly organic ingredients, and will also teach you how they do it in their blending workshops.
-Its speciality is herbal tea but you’ll also find camellia sinensis and some awesome cake here.
+Fun and experimental, using mainly organic ingredients, very few tea blenders that match the flair of T totaler.
+The duo will also teach you how they do it in their blending workshops.
+Its speciality is herbal tea but you’ll also find Camellia sinensis here.

 A well-appointed teahouse with a modern oriental theme, Zensation excels at hosting tea events, particularly at Chinese New Year.
 Pair your tea with food by choosing a degustation, or select your own brew from the curated menu.
 Leaf and teaware also available for sale.